Husband says British woman held in Iran begins hunger strike

 LONDON (AP) — A British-Iranian woman jailed in Tehran for more than three years has begun a hunger strike to protest her detention, her husband said Saturday.

-Richard Ratcliffe said Nazanin Zaghari-Ratcliffe has told judicial officials she will refuse food but will drink water until she is granted “unconditional release.”
+Nazanin Zaghari-Ratcliffe has told judicial officials she will refuse food but will drink water until she is granted “unconditional release,” her husband, Richard Ratcliffe, said.

 Ratcliffe said he would hold a vigil outside Iran’s London embassy, and would fast in support of his wife.